 Harry: I told him to take the cup with me. (eyes and throat burn)

-Also, after being named the Fourth Champion, nearly everyone — including Ron, Harry's best friend — believed that Harry had somehow found a way to sneak into the tournament, just to gain fame.
+Also, after being named the Fourth Champion, nearly everyone — including Ron, Harry's best friend — believed that Harry had somehow found a way to sneak into the tournament, just to gain fame - no matter how much he denies it.
 However, the next morning, before demanding answers from Harry or even mentioning the whole fiasco, Hermione brought Harry a piece of toast, knowing he didn't want to eat in the Great Hall with all the attention he was getting, and asked him if he wanted to go for a walk.
 Harry later told her everything that happened and "to his immense relief, Hermione accepted his story without question," as quoted from the book.

 A rather minor one, but in Goblet of Fire, the fact that Harry takes it upon himself to warn Cedric about the dragons in the First Task to be an immensely heartwarming simple gesture of genuine, selfless decency.
 It's moments like that just as much as — or more than — the huge battles which make Harry a worthwhile hero.

 And Cedric returns the favour by giving Harry a clue about the egg.